rippedpiracy/docs/PC-Software/Games.md

 [**DreamAPI**](https://cs.rin.ru/forum/viewtopic.php?t=111520) - An easy to use Tool that can unlock all DLCs on legitimately owned Epic and Origin/EA Games, this can bypass Anti-Cheat software unlike ScreamAPI.
 [**ScreamAPI**](https://cs.rin.ru/forum/viewtopic.php?t=106474) - Tool that can unlock all DLCs on legitimately owned Epic Games.

-[**Goldberg Steam Emu**](https://cs.rin.ru/forum/viewtopic.php?t=91627) | [**SmartSteamEmu (SSE) [v1.4.3]**](https://cs.rin.ru/forum/viewtopic.php?t=62935) - Steam Emulators which can bypass the basic Steam DRM.
+[**Goldberg Steam Emu**](https://cs.rin.ru/forum/viewtopic.php?t=91627) | [**SmartSteamEmu (SSE)**](https://cs.rin.ru/forum/viewtopic.php?t=62935) - Steam Emulators which can bypass the basic Steam DRM.
 They also allow playing some Multiplayer Games on LAN with friends and unlock DLCs.
-Goldberg supports <span style="color:red">**Linux**</span>, it is easy to use and actively maintained with lots of features but lacks some features SSE has, such as: Bypassing SteamStub DRM, a pre-packaged Game Launcher and support for Plugins but development has stopped since April 11, 2017.
+Goldberg supports <span style="color:red">**Linux**</span>, it is easy to use with lots of features but lacks some features SSE has, such as: Bypassing SteamStub DRM, a pre-packaged Game Launcher and support for Plugins but neither are actively maintained.
-**SmartSteamEmu is abandoned.
-If you're having issues with it, try the [SSE Reborn Client v1.46.1](https://cs.rin.ru/forum/viewtopic.php?p=2009102#p2009102).**
+**If you're having issues with Goldberg, try it's fork [GBE Fork](https://github.com/otavepto/gbe_fork).**
 There is a <span style="color:red">**Mac**</span> [build](https://gitlab.com/Mr_Goldberg/goldberg_emulator/uploads/cde2e83836714923757cad6be93c5186/macosx64.zip) for Goldberg but it's outdated and only supports Mac x64.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[GoldbergGUI](https://cs.rin.ru/forum/viewtopic.php?t=111152) - GUI Tool for applying Goldberg's Steam Emulator easily.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[SSE's Companions](https://cs.rin.ru/forum/viewtopic.php?t=67795) - A collection of tools/apps for SmartSteamEmu.